fergusq/tampio/README.md

     	pieneen muuttujaan luetaan luku
     	ja nykyinen sivu näyttää pienen muuttujan arvon kertoman.

-It contains two functions declarations, one variable declaration and one method declaration.
+It contains two functions definitions, one variable definition and one method definition.
 Let's iterate these line by line.

     Pienen luvun kertoma on